Floatation therapy

 Common misconceptions & claustrophobia

 Modern float rooms, however, are designed to feel tranquil, calm, and spacious.
 There is no lid above you.
-You can float in complete sensory rest, or with soft lighting, gentle music, or even with the door slightly ajar.
+You can float in complete sensory rest, or with soft dim lighting, gentle quiet music, or even with the door slightly ajar.
 You remain fully in control throughout the session.

 Innovation and design — from tanks to rooms

-When the UK’s first commercial float centre, The London Float Centre, opened in (Clapham Common) in 1986, floating was still closely associated with enclosed tanks.
+When the UK’s first commercial float centre, The London Float Centre, opened in Clapham Common in 1986, floating was still closely associated with enclosed tanks.
 Ron Kemeny saw the promise of floating but recognised he was missing many potential customers.
 Many people were hesitant to try it because the environment felt intimidating.

 He believed floating needed to feel welcoming.

-After years of development and testing, he swapped out his float tanks with float rooms in the early 1990s, and his business took off.
+After several years of development and testing, he swapped out his float tanks with float rooms in the early 1990s, and his business took off.
 He had preserved the purity of floatation-REST while creating a space that felt inviting, architectural, and effortlessly calming.
 It was the birth of the Ocean float room — a walk-in, full-height environment designed to blend technical precision with aesthetic comfort.

 Engineering the float room required meticulous refinement.
 Airflow had to be silent but effective.
 The environment needed to remain as stable as a float tank.
-Complete sensory rest has to be achieved.
+Complete sensory rest had to be achieved.
 Over more than three decades, these details have shaped float rooms into environments that are both reliable and beautifully simple to use.

 Many Ocean float rooms installed over twenty years ago are still in daily use — a testament to durable materials and thoughtful engineering.